 The big downside is cost.
 To get a handle on the expenses involved, try playing with the calculator offered at ReverseMortgage.org, which is the website of the National Reverse Mortgage Lenders Association.
-At the bottom of the calculation, you’ll see a figure for “Total Fees & Costs.”
-This doesn’t, however, tell the entire story.
-At the top of the estimate, check out the initial loan interest rate—which will likely be higher than on a conventional mortgage—and the charge for mortgage insurance that’s layered on top of that.
+At the bottom of the initial calculation, click on “Details.”
+As you’ll see, there’s a host of fees charged, plus the initial loan interest rate will likely be higher than on a conventional mortgage.

 In addition, keep in mind that you still have to handle the home’s maintenance, property taxes and insurance.
 If those expenses prove too burdensome, you may be compelled to move, at which point the reverse mortgage has to be repaid.